hwy499/Movie-Recommendation-Netflix/README.md

 There are two types of recommendation system: content-based filtering and collaborative based filtering.
 The content-based filtering shows relevant items using the content of the previously searched items by the users.
 The collaborative-based filtering is based on the interest and preference of other similar users and items.
 Most of movie recommendation system is collaborative-based filtering which also has two classes: one is user-based collaborative filtering by using the rating of similar users; the other is item-based collaborative filtering using the user's own rating on similar items.

-Implementation of recommender systems is of two types: model-based and memory-based.
+Implementation of recommendation systems is of two types: model-based and memory-based.
 Model-based approach builds a model of users to learn their preferences and is created using Machine Learning techniques like regression, clustering, classification, etc. Memory-based approach uses the entire user-tiem dataset to generate a recommendation using statistical techniques like Pearson Correlation, Euclidean distance, Cosine Similarity, etc.

+Depending on the type of recommendation systems, the matrix used for evaluation is different.
+Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE) give the average of the difference between actual values and predicted values in a model-based recommendation system.
+They remove the negative sign by squaring the predictions.
+RMSE also normalizes the mean result to the same scale and is better at dealing with outliers.
+Some similarity metrics, like Cosine, Mean Square Difference (MSD), and Pearson, compute the similarity between all pairs of users(or items) in a memory-based recommendation system.

 ## Problem Description
 Netflix is all about connecting people to the movies they love.
 To help customers find those movies, they developed world-class movie recommendation system: CinematchSM.
 Its job is to predict whether someone will enjoy a movie based on how much they liked or disliked other movies.
 Netflix use those predictions to make personal movie recommendations based on each customer’s unique tastes.
 And while Cinematch is doing pretty well, it can always be made better.